 A competent authority may not cite lack of information as reason to approve a plan or project.

-Scottish Government policy on planning in relation to Natura (now European) sites and Ramsar sites is set out in paragraphs 207 to 211 of the Scottish Planning Policy 2014.
-In January 2019 Scottish Government provided further guidance on the implementation of their policy on the protection of Ramsar sites.
+- Scottish Government policy on planning in relation to European sites and Ramsar sites is set out in policy 4 of the 4th National Planning Framework (NPF4) (previously paragraphs 207 to 211 of the Scottish Planning Policy 2014).
+In January 2019 Scottish Government provided guidance on the implementation of their policy on the protection of Ramsar sites.